Office of Student Life

 Leadership Library – if you are interested in researching educational resources on leadership topics, the Leadership Library stocks books, journals, videotapes, and a wide array of handouts, all of which relate to leadership, including topics such as leadership theory, meetings, delegation, networking, publicity, diversity, ethics, ice-breakers, and other topics relevant to leadership and management.
 Anyone with a Barry University student ID card may review the materials in the library or check out an item for 48 hours.

 The Leadership Library is located in the Landon Student Union, Suite 202.

 New Student Orientation /FYE Program - is rooted in the university's mission of providing Knowledge and Truth, Inclusive Community, Social Justice and Collaborative Service.
-The Center is responsible for developing comprehensive transition support and programming for the Division of Student Affairs.
+The Center is responsible for developing comprehensive transition support and programming for the Division of Mission and Student Engagement.
 Additionally, the office will foster collaboration among campus departments, individual students, and student organizations toward the goal of presenting a comprehensive transition support program that facilitates social, educational, spiritual, cultural, cognitive, and ethical development.
 End of Fall Orientation first year students participate in the Passport Program.
 This is the 8 week all inclusive student experience with includes 18 departments and over 60 holistic programs.